-Additional resources for the O-Plan and O-Plan2 projects have been provided by the Artificial Intelligence Applications Institute through the EUROPA (Edinburgh University Research on Planning Architectures) Institute development project.
+Additional resources for the O-Plan and O-Plan projects have been provided by the Artificial Intelligence Applications Institute through the EUROPA (Edinburgh University Research on Planning Architectures) institute development project.

-Since 1989, research on scheduling applications of the O-Plan architecture has been funded by Hitachi Europe Ltd. From 1989 to 1992, the UK Science and Engineering Research Council (grant number GR/F36545 - UK Information Engineering Directorate project number IED 4/1/1320) has funded a collaborative project with ICL.
-Imperial College and other partners in which the O-Plan architecture is being used to guide the design and development of a planner with a flexible temporal logic representation of the plan state.
+From 1989 to 1993, research on scheduling applications of the O-Plan architecture was funded by Hitachi Europe Ltd. From 1989 to 1992, the UK Science and Engineering Research Council (grant number GR/F36545 - UK Information Engineering Directorate project number IED 4/1/1320) funded a collaborative project with ICL, Imperial College and other partners in which the O-Plan architecture was used to guide the design and development of a planner with a flexible temporal logic representation of the plan state.
 A number of other research and development contracts placed with AIAI have led to research progress on the O-Plan prototype.